al-76/Scord/README.md

 # Scord
- SCoRd - SwiftUI/Combine/Redux
+ SCoRd - Swift/Combine/Redux

-A simple Redux implementation for SwiftUI with Combine.
+A simple Redux implementation with Combine.
 That's just a prototype to test some conceptions and approaches in Redux.